ctln12/yahtzee-game/README.md

 The tasks to complete are the following:

-1- Fix clicking dice: click dice to toggle whether or not they’re going to be re-rolled
+1. Fix clicking dice: click dice to toggle lock whether or not they’re going to be re-rolled

-2- Add missing rules: complete the evaluation rules for
+2. Add missing rules: complete the evaluation rules for
     - a full house:  3 of one die and 2 of another should always score 25
     - a small straight: four dice in a row (1-2-3-4 or 2-3-4-5, for example) should always score 30

-3- Prevent rolling more than 3 times
+3. Prevent rolling more than 3 times

-4- Disallow re-using a score line
+4. Disable clicking on a score line once used

-5- Add descriptions:
+5. Add descriptions:
     - one for each rule to explain how it’s scored and display it before the user clicks on a rule
     - once the user clicks a row, hide the description and instead display the score value

-6- Add icons: rewrite the code to use font-awesome die icons
+6. Add icons: rewrite the code to use font-awesome dice icons

-7- Animate the dice:
+7. Animate the dice:
     - make the dice shake or spin when they are being rolled
     - make the dice unclickable while the animation is going on

-8- Show the total score
+8. Show the total score

+9. Make the game start with the dice already rolled or rolling

 It displays an interface that looks like this: